mbrickn/FUNKY-VR-PACHINKO/README.md

-# Limnic-Mecha
+# FUNKY VR PACHINKO
-A Mecha Game for KHE Fall 2017.
+A FUNKY game about PACHINKO in VIRTUAL REALITY for KHE Fall 2017.